ivpel/vigilant-scanner/README.md

 # Vigilant Scanner

-**Vigilant Scanner (vgls)** is a Python-based CLI tool designed for monitoring file integrity, detecting changes in directories, and identifying potential security threats.
+**vgls (Vigilant Scanner )** is a Python-based CLI tool designed for monitoring file integrity, detecting changes in directories, and identifying potential security threats.
 This tool offers an efficient solution to track modifications, additions, and deletions in directories, making it ideal for system administrators, developers, and security professionals.

 ---